observable

-observable() and makeObservable() turn objects into reactive objects whose
+observable() turns plain objects and class instances into reactive objects

-property reads are tracked and property writes trigger reactions.
+whose property reads are tracked and property writes trigger reactions.
+For an

 Creates a reactive object from a plain object or class instance.
 Annotations are auto-inferred when not provided.